Treasure Island (1973 film): Production

 The film was part of Family Classics, a series of films announced to be produced in mid-January 1972, based on concepts in the public domain commissioned by Warner Bros.
-Production for the film and Oliver Twist had been finished by late 1973.
+Productions for the film and Oliver Twist had been finished by late 1973.
 The film's budget amounted to $1,050,000, with the million given by Warner Bros., and the rest put in by the studio itself.

 Release

 Treasure Island was first broadcast as an NBC Special Treat special on April 29, 1980, with half of the film's runtime cut.
 The special was hosted by special guest star, Melissa Sue Anderson.
 The movie was first released on VHS on September 30, 1997, as part of the Warner Bros.
 Classic Tales series.
 It was first released on DVD on September 3, 2002, by Warner Home Video, through Warner Bros.
 Family Entertainment.
 It was released on VCD in 2005 by Alliance Entertainment Singapore Pte.
 Ltd.